 Here at Hire Ventures, we have a pretty eclectic mix of clients!
-We help everyone, from high tech corporate start-ups to family-owned donut shops and everything in between.
+We help everyone, from high-tech corporate start-ups to family-owned donut shops and everything in between.
 No matter the business, if there are employees, there are sure to be HR needs.
 With all of our different clients and projects, we often are asked to craft some pretty unique policies.
-Well-written policies can help an organization ensure consistent practices and compliance, which is a very good thing!
+Well-written policies can help an organization ensure consistent practices and compliance, both essential to long-term success!

-I’ve written everything from “Kegorator in the Breakroom” policies to “Unlimited PTO” both of which are pretty fun.
+I’ve written everything from “Kegorator in the Breakroom” policies to “Unlimited PTO,” both of which are pretty fun.
 But my all-time favorite policy to craft for clients is a “Dogs in the Workplace” policy.
-I love this one because I think being able to bring your pet to work helps support a healthy work-life balance and allows you to have your companion, right by your side throughout the day.
+I love this one because I think bringing your pet to work helps support a healthy work-life balance and allows you to have your companion right by your side throughout the day.

-It’s good for the animal and the human and also has been shown to improve employee satisfaction and retention! win/win win/win
+Not only is it good for the animal and the human, but it also has been shown to improve employee satisfaction and retention! (win/win-win/win!)

 (Above photo credit, Ms. Betty & little Gigi, hard at work at Hillman Flooring & Design)

-Perhaps you already allow dogs or pets in the workplace and haven’t really thought you needed a policy.
-This could be true, and you could be ok.
-I think a short policy in your employee handbook can go a long way in protecting you as an employer.
-Also, it gives your managers guidance, should a difficult situation ever come up.
+Perhaps you already allow dogs or pets in the workplace and haven’t quite thought you needed a formal policy.
+That could be true, and you could be ok, but I think a short policy in your employee handbook can go a long way in protecting you as an employer.
+It will also give your managers guidance, should a difficult situation ever come up

-- There should be approval given, employees should submit a request to bring their pet to work, along with important info (breed, age, gender, if they’ve been fixed, trained etc.).
+- You should give formal (and written) approval.
+Employees should submit a request to bring their pet to work, along with important info (breed, age, gender, confirmation they got fixed, trained, etc.).

-- Note in the policy that the company has the right to refuse certain breeds of dogs or specific pets if they exhibit aggression towards other dogs or humans.
+- In the policy, note that the company has the right to refuse certain breeds of dogs or specific pets if they exhibit aggression towards other dogs or humans.

-- The company should have the right to limit the size of the animal if needed and how much free roam they have in the office as well as any other restrictions.
+- The company should have the right to limit the animal’s size if needed and how much free roam they have in the office.
+Restrictions are solely up to you and your preferences!

 - Make sure you have management support and proper approvals from the landlord or building manager.

-Make sure that your office space is pet-ready and that there are flexible areas that the animals can go outside to do their “duty”.
-And, there are other policies or practices that may compliment your new pet friendly work environment.
-This includes:
+Ensure that your office space is pet-ready and that there are flexible areas that the animals can go outside to do their “duty”.
+There are some other policies or practices that may compliment your new pet-friendly work environment.
+Such policies or benefits include:

 - Pet Insurance